Welcome to #DifferentLifeStories, where Without Boxes is sharing how people are living differently right now in the real world.

 By spring, I had lost the trip to Honduras, since there were not enough people hired for the research team, and I had been rejected by the university to which I applied.

-After crawling back to the drawing board, I found an ad from the Southwestern Research Station seeking volunteers for the summer in Portal, Arizona.
+After crawling back to the drawing board, I found an ad from the SW Research Station seeking volunteers for the summer in Portal, Arizona.
 Because of a long-distance relationship and close friendships in Arizona, I was already visiting the state frequently.
 But—I had never been to the southeast end.
 I also love the desert and its biodiversity, so I was eager to apply… and was so glad that I did!

 What did I learn?